 High School and college have a major part to play in our future success.
 The education we have there can be a starting point to what career path we want to follow.
 There are many differences and similarities between these schools.
 They all offer learning and training for our future careers.
+Moreover, you can see that many of them offer free online programming courses with certificates of completion.
 Your achievement in high school will determine your entry to college while college to your workplace.
 However, they all differ in one way or the other and that makes them unique.
 They are our foundation in life and we should cherish them.

 College comes with a lot of benefits such as independence.
 As you will be living away from your parents like when you were in high school, you will be able to make your decisions.
 You can decide on what you need to do either by choosing the subjects or going to class.
 In college, there is no professor or lecturer following you around and wanting reasons to why you did not attend class.
 You will have to make the schedule for your classes, time for interactions and going to party.
 When it comes to food, you are free to choose whatever you want even if it’s what your parents are against.
 Most students in high school rave for their freedom but it’s not possible as they are still under their parents’ protection and rules.
 On the other hand, college is where it all comes in handy.

 When looking at expenses, college life is more expensive than high school.
 Apart from paying thousands of cash for school fees and accommodation, you will have to buy books which cost more than any high school book.
 You will spend more on food and clothing to be comfortable and there are cases you need to buy revision papers, notes or lab materials at a fee.
 High school textbooks are free and what matters is if you will read them or not while college ones are expensive and are a necessity for your success.
 Most students who are struggling with school fees always find college as a luxury because of the expenses that accumulate before you start what of completing the four years?